 We’re here to help.
 Contact Vanessa Boral, MSN, RN at 203 276-2273 (Press 2).

 If you or someone you care about has been affected by anal cancer, you’re probably aware that it’s a very uncommon type of cancer affecting the tissues of the anus.
 You’ll benefit first-hand from our dedicated team of medical and radiation oncologists and surgeons, trained to treat complex types of anal cancer.

 The anus is the end of the large intestine, below the rectum, through which stool (solid waste) leaves the body.
 The anus is formed partly from the outer skin layers of the body and partly from the intestine.
 Two ring-like muscles, called sphincter muscles, open and close the anal opening and let stool pass out of the body.
 The anal canal, the part of the anus between the rectum and the anal opening, is about 1-1½ inches long.
 Anal Cancer is a disease in which malignant (cancer) cells form in the tissues of the anus.

-Risk factors of anal cancer:
+Common risk factors of anal cancer include:

 - Bleeding from the anus or rectum

 - A lump near the anus